arielchuri/forglory/crystalcastles.md

 To handle forcing saves on multiple enemies, such as with a use of powerful enough fireball, they have it where the spell chains, the caster making a attack against the first target in the blast, if they fail they suffer the damage and they move onto the next enemy of their choice, making the same attack again, until they either run out of valid targets or fail a attack, at which the spell ends.

 This means that you don’t need any precise measuring tools to judge whether enemies are affected by a area-of-effect, and can simulate more powerful casters (those with better chances of hitting more often than not) having a larger area-of-effect, without the need to have measurements of the blast radius or additional math.

-# Dooms

-Every great hero has flaws.
-Every time you use you doom to effect the story, you earn a point of temporary luck.

- 1. Phobia Snakes, heights, small spaces, outdoors
- 2. OCD
- 3. klepto
- 4. obsession
- 5. Paranoid
- 6. Tardy
- 7. Cursed
- 8. Unlucky
- 9. Vain
-10. Foolhardy
-11. Death wish
-12. Ill mannered
-13. Bad tempered
-14. Lazy
-15. Slovenly
-16. Perfectionist
-17. Complains
-18. Financially irresponsible and in debt
-19. Gambles
-20. Addictive personality
-21. Always has to be right
-22. Fool for love

-## Status Effects
-Shock Stun Charm Mind control Drunk Zombified

 # Suffering
 gain a wound (roll on table) every time you lose a health die and from some critical hets. level of complication you gain from injury depends on how many health die you have left. injuries may effect other stat dice.